bluepintail/bluepintail.github.io/_posts/2020-10-19-medalla-2-validator-taxonomy.md

         percentage = 100*(slot+1)/(latest_slot+1)
         print(f"epoch {epoch} of {latest_slot//32} ({percentage:.2f}%) / "
               f"{elapsed} elapsed / {left} left", end='\r')

+clear_output()
-print(f"completed in {elapsed}." + ' ' * 80)
+print(f"completed in {elapsed}.")
 ```

 </details>

 ```
 output:
-    completed in 00:14:08.
+    completed in 00:12:51.
 ```

 ## Participation trends
-Using the categories defined above, we can now take a look at how the network performed, in terms of the percentage of validators who successfully attested each epoch (the *participation rate*).
-Remembering that for finality on the beacon chain, at least ⅔ of validators must successfully attest each epoch, we're particularly interested in how much time the network stays above this level.
-From the participation stats below, we can see that over 92% of epochs reached this threshold — from the histogram we can see that most epochs were clustered just below the 80% mark.
+We can now take a look at how the network performed, in terms of the percentage of validators who successfully attested each epoch (the *participation rate*).
+We can also look that the breakdown of validators who failed to attest during a given epoch according to whether they have ever previously successfully attested, or will successfully attest at some future point (using the cateogires *absent*, *dormant* and *abandoned* defined above).
+This information is shown graphicaly in the stacked validator participation chart below.

+The biggest feature of this chart is clearly the enormous growth in missed attestations (orange) which occurs during/after the [roughtime incident](https://medium.com/prysmatic-labs/eth2-medalla-testnet-incident-f7fbc3cc934a).
+The participation rate even drops to zero for at least one epoch, raising an interesting question about the security of the network at this point.
+This incident and the network stress it caused will be the subject of the [next article](/posts/medalla-network-stress).

-More interesting is the stacked validator participation chart below.
-This shows a fairly consistent slice of the validator set was composed of absent validators who deposited but never participated (in purple).
-The dormant slice (green) varied more, and interestingly we can see little ramps where a series of new validators joined and were dormant for some time.
+The chart shows a fairly consistent slice of the validator set was composed of absent validators who deposited but never participated (in purple).
+The dormant slice (green) varied more, and interestingly we can see little ramps where a series of new validators were activated but were dormant for some time.
 This is likely to be the result of testnet whales joining with hundreds of validators without being ready.
 The number of dormant validators grows significantly during/after the roughtime incident, as new validators were unable to sync their clients to the beacon chain.

-The slice of abandoned validators (red) grows gradually throughout the dataset, and shows a jump at the time of the roughtime incident.
-A large jump in abandoned validators around epoch 4500 is also of interest.
-This again could be a validator whale simply walking away from the network without making a clean exit, but it would be worth exploring any other possible causes.

-The biggest feature of this chart is clearly the enormous growth in missed attestations (orange) which occurs during/after the [roughtime incident](https://medium.com/prysmatic-labs/eth2-medalla-testnet-incident-f7fbc3cc934a) and accounts for the vast majority of epochs where the participation rate was below 66%.
-The participation rate even drops to zero for at least one epoch, raising an interesting question about the security of the network at this point.
-This incident and the network stress it caused will be the subject of the [next article](/medalla-network-stress).
+The slice of abandoned validators (red) grows gradually throughout the dataset, and widens significantly during and after roughtime incident.
+It also grows much faster towards the end of the dataset.
+This may be due to large numbers of users switching off their validators in preparation for mainnet, or because they feel they have already devoted enough time and energy to the testnet for their own needs.
+Information about how to initiate a voluntary exit has been less widely shared than information on how to join the network (such as [Somer Esat](https://twitter.com/SomerEsat)'s excellent guides: [Prysm](https://medium.com/@SomerEsat/guide-to-staking-on-ethereum-2-0-ubuntu-medalla-prysm-4d2a86cc637b), [Lighthouse](https://medium.com/@SomerEsat/guide-to-staking-on-ethereum-2-0-ubuntu-medalla-lighthouse-c6f3c34597a8), [Teku](https://medium.com/@SomerEsat/guide-to-staking-on-ethereum-2-0-ubuntu-medalla-teku-170e2c52bd23), [Nimbus](https://medium.com/@SomerEsat/guide-to-staking-on-ethereum-2-0-ubuntu-medalla-nimbus-5f4b2b0f2d7c)), so some may not even realise that a formal exit procedure is needed.

+Indeed, [evidence from forums](https://www.reddit.com/r/ethstaker/comments/jdkgo7/are_we_still_trying_to_run_medalla/?utm_source=share&utm_medium=web2x&context=3) suggests that some users are unaware of how or why to use the protocol voluntary exit procedure.
+This effect is therefore probably part of the cause for the Medalla participation rate dropping [to very low levels](https://hackmd.io/@benjaminion/wnie2_201018#Testnets) in recent days.

 <details><summary><code>input 8</code></summary>